Effective bounds on differences of singular moduli that are S-units: Acknowledgments

 \section{Acknowledgments}

 The author would like to thank Fabien Pazuki for his constant support and for the comments on previous versions of this manuscript.
-He would also like to thank Philipp Habegger for the many discussions had during and after the author's stay at the University of Basel, and for his comments.
-Finally he would like to thank Jared Asuncion, Yuri Bilu, Florent Jouve, Riccardo Pengo, Emanuele Tron for the useful discussions, and Gabriel Dill for his numerous comments and suggestions.
+He would also like to thank Philipp Habegger and the University of Basel for their hospitality, and Jared Asuncion, Yuri Bilu, Gabriel Dill, Florent Jouve, Riccardo Pengo, Emanuele Tron for the useful discussions.
+Finally, he would like to thank the anonymous referee for their careful review work and the great number of suggestions that have very much improved the exposition of the previous version of the manuscript.

+The author is grateful to Max Planck Institute for Mathematics in Bonn for its hospitality and financial support.
+The author is also supported by ANR-20-CE40-0003 Jinvariant.

 \framebox[\textwidth]{

 }